vid-db/vid-db/README.md

 </p>
 </h1>

-I'm a ethusiast web developer with with a Bachelor’s degree in Information Technology.
+I'm a ethusiast web developer with a Bachelor’s degree in Information Technology.
 I have a passion for crafting seamless frontend interfaces with a unique blend of creativity and technical expertise to every project, combining innovative design concepts with robust development solutions.

 <h3 align="center">Languages .
 Frameworks .
 Tools</h3>
 <div align="center">